 1. Begin at Home

-Provide your child with an age appropriate toothbrush and toothpaste and allow them to practice brushing their own teeth every morning and night.
-This will make them feel as if they are apart of the routine that you are trying to establish as a parent.
+Provide your child with an age-appropriate toothbrush and toothpaste, and allow them to practice brushing their own teeth every morning and night.
+This will help them feel involved in the routine that you are trying to establish for them.

-Now, of course you will need to brush your child’s teeth behind them until they are at least 7 years old and can do it correctly alone.
+Now, of course, you will need to brush your child’s teeth alongside them until they are at least 7 years old or until they can do it correctly on their own.
 Encourage them often.

 2. Choose a Pediatric Dentist